dapucita/haxbotron/README.md

 Then, you can launch your own game room.

 ## How to Backup
-You have to keep a copy of `.node-persist` directory to preserve important player data.
+Players' data are saved on `DB Server`.

-All data would be saved in that directory and you can also modify them using text editor.
+And you have to keep a copy of `.node-persist` directory to preserve some bot data.

-And you can also check the log in `.logs` directory.
+You can also check the log in `.logs` directory.
 These log data will be kept for 30 days.

 ## Contacts
 - [Github](https://github.com/dapucita/haxbotron)